-Article 6 The Graduate Schools of Tourism Sciences and Agriculture shall offer graduate programs that lead to a Master's degree, while the Graduate School of Education shall establish graduate programs that lead to a Master's degree and a professional graduate program degree.
+Article 6 The Graduate Schools of Tourism Sciences and Agriculture shall offer graduate programs that lead to a Master's degree.
 The Graduate School of Medicine shall offer both Master's and Doctoral programs, while the Graduate Schools of Humanities and Social Sciences, Health Sciences, and Engineering and Science shall offer programs at Doctoral level.
-The Graduate School of Law shall offer programs that lead to a professional graduate program degree.
+The Graduate School of Education and Law shall offer programs that lead to a professional graduate program degree.